 While the book isn't specifically for parents, all parents of transgender children would benefit from reading this book.
 It's also perfect for teachers, health care providers, mental health professionals, and anyone working with children.
 It's the kind of book you will pull off your shelf and refer to repeatedly.

 At 395 pages, Transgender Children and Youth is a bit of a more extended read, but it's easy to break up into smaller chunks.
 The book contains questions for reflection for parents, schools, and medical providers, and the resources in the index are worth the book's price alone.
-Note: If you buy the Audiobook, it has a slightly different name but is still the same book.
+Note: This book is now called Trans Kids and Teens: Pride, Joy, and Families in Transition.

 Subscribe to get my latest content by email, and I'll send you SIX questions to ask yourself before sharing that your child is transgender: because it can be a little overwhelming and sometimes you just need to know where to start.